 The results were the same.
 Proofreaders who were handed their deadlines with no input made the most corrections and finished their tasks on time.
 They made the most money.
 Proofreaders who set their own deadlines, for whatever reason, still couldn’t stick to their plan.
 The ones with no incremental deadlines fell hopelessly behind.

-The research seems to broadcast the message pretty clearly: No matter how smart you are, you’ll perform better and faster if you’re not the one in charge of setting your deadlines.
+The results are clear.
+No matter how smart you are, you’ll perform better and faster if you’re not the one in charge of setting your deadlines.

 But that begs the question, “Who should be setting your deadlines?”

-How To Find The Right Partner To Beat Procrastination
+Smart Deadlines: Find The Right Partner To Set Yours

 - Offload the deadline decision process where you can.